 For complex functions, sub-items are used that detail information for technical teams.
 If necessary, use cases are also framed in sub-items.
 In addition to functional requirements, the document also prescribes other requirements such as convenience, system and environmental requirements.

-At the final stage, in the document includes expectations and assumptions, technical or budgetary constraints, and dependence on known products on which the product will rely.
+At the final stage, the document includes expectations and assumptions, technical or budgetary constraints, and dependence on known products on which the product will rely.

 How to define the product requirements?

 Identify the key users and their problems that you plan to address.
 Discuss the issues in the context of each target user group (companies, customers, users).

 2. Describe the Product Features

 This is the main section of the PRD.
 In the process of defining features, you must ensure that they are aligned with the goals of the product.
 In order to provide maximum design flexibility, design and user interaction must be considered when describing functions.
 It is also a good idea to rank features to help prioritize the development process.